Making Your Own Lights & Lighting

 Notifiable work must be done by an electrician registered with a Government-approved scheme (such as NICEIC) or building control must be notified before work begins.
 Alternatively, work done by an unregistered electrician can be approved by a third party certifier who inspects and tests the work during installation and on completion.

-Advice from Factorylux
+Advice from Urban Cottage Industries

 The customer support team can advise on products, but they cannot give advice on wiring and installation beyond the user instructions - it is not possible for the customer support team to decide if you are competent to undertake the work, to understand the wiring in your home, or to check and approve what you are doing.

-The advice from Factorylux is that simple lighting installation tasks - fitting a wall or ceiling light for example - are within the competence of some people, but we recommend you use a registered electrician.
+Our advice is that simple lighting installation tasks - fitting a wall or ceiling light for example - are within the competence of some people, but we recommend you use a registered electrician.
 Using a registered electrician means potential problems with your wiring are picked up are rectified.
 More complex tasks - altering or installing existing circuits for example - must be done by a registered electrician.
 Using a registered electrician means you can be sure the work meets BS 7671 'Requirements for Electrical Installations' and you won't have to involve building control.
 Again, using a registered electrician means potential problems with your wiring are picked up and rectified.
 A registered electrician is not prohibitively expensive.
 Electrical work is skilled, knowledge-based and an ever changing discipline that takes time to study and get accredited for.
 Electrical contractors are required to regularly update their qualifications.
 They carry test equipment that checks for electrical safety beyond a simple visual inspection.